ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/dataverse.md

     - ColumnType
     - ColumnValues (for ColumnType `Choice`)

-5. Each Team can have multiple members and owners, and each member/owner can be a member/owner in several Teams.
-We store all members and owners in the **Teams User** table.
-As this is a many-to-many relationship, Dataverse created the intersection tables **pg_teamsuser_teamsrequest_member** and  **pg_teamsuser_teamsrequest_owner** which hold the Teams Request ID so that we can link to the correct Team
+5. Each Team can have multiple members and owners and guests, and each member/owner/guest can be a member/owner/guest in several Teams.
+We store all members, owners, and guests in the **Teams User** table.
+As this is a many-to-many relationship, Dataverse created the intersection tables **pg_teamsuser_teamsrequest_member**, **pg_teamsuser_teamsrequest_owner**, and **pg_teamsuser_teamsrequest_guest** which hold the Teams Request ID so that we can link to the correct Team.

 ![Dataverse-datamodel](../media/corecomponents/dataverse-datamodel.png)